 - Registration of the winners of the regional contests will be submitted to state following the regional contest by the district coordinators.

-- One copy of speech/PSA outlines along with the 4-H member’s registration form must be submitted.
+- The 4-H member’s registration form must be submitted.

-- Radio PSA’s will be submitted electronically as a .wav or mp3 format along with 1 copy of the PSA text and 4-H member’s registration form.
+- Radio PSA’s will be submitted electronically as a .wav or mp3 format along with the 4-H member’s registration form.

 No CDs accepted.